serbannacu/gxna/README.md

 For something more interesting, run
 ```
-bin/gxna -name sim -probeFile human1av2.ann -version 001 -algoType GXNA
+bin/gxna -name test -probeFile human1av2.ann -version 001 -algoType GXNA
 ```
-The output files are now in `output/sim/001/`.
+The output files are now in `output/test/001/`.
 The `-algoType GXNA` parameter directs the program to perform an adapted search.
 The clusters in the left panel now have size 15 (the default search depth).
 The right panel has the list of genes in each cluster.
 For each gene, it gives name, geneID, number of probes that map to it, standard deviation of expression (over all samples), and score (in this case, the *t*-statistic).

 You may notice there are gaps in the ranks of the top clusters.
 This is because some of these have many genes in common, and by default GXNA does not display clusters that overlap more than 75% with higher scoring ones.

 If Graphviz is installed, adding `-draw true` to the command line will render the top clusters into SVG files.
 If you refresh the browser, the right panel should now show drawings.
 Each node displays the gene name and score, and each edge has the interaction [type](#interaction-types) and direction (if known).

 ## Output